|09-02-2010, 03:31 PM||#1|

 A large yawn escaped Raye’s lips and told her the warm milk was doing its job, but she wasn’t ready to return to bed just yet.
 Covering her mouth with both hands, a second yawn followed and she uttered a muffled, “Excuse me” as she giggled at herself.

 “Looks like you’re ready to hit the sack again,” Larry observed.
 He suddenly yawned widely and admitted with a grin, “Well, my prescription’s working now, so I think I’ll go back to bed myself.
 What time are you headed to the beach in the morning?
-I ‘d like to join you if I won’t be in the way - Edge said you really seem to know what you’re doing and I want to see what everyone’s talking about.”
+I‘d like to join you if I won’t be in the way – the guys say you really know what you’re doing.
+I want to see what everyone’s talking about.”

 Raye had finished her milk and was standing at the dishwasher when she heard Larry.
 She almost dropped the mug as she spun around to face him in disbelief.

-“Edge was talking to you about me?
+“They were talking to you about me?
 When?
 Why?
-What did he say?”
+What did they say?”
 She fired the questions at him like bullets.
-What in the world could she have done to have impressed the Edge?
+What in the world could she have done to have impressed the band?
 She couldn’t begin to imagine.
 Larry, though, seemed to think nothing of it.

-“Yeah, I was talking with him when he came upstairs to change for dinner last night, asking how things had gone.
-He said you seemed to be very professional and really know what you were doing and that the pictures were probably going to look great.
-I’ve always enjoyed watching Anton work, so I thought I’d take a look at how you do things tomorrow – you know, for comparison.
+“Yeah, I was talking to Edge when he came upstairs to change for dinner last night, asking how things had gone.
+He said you were very professional and seemed extremely capable with the camera and that he, Bono and Adam all agreed that they expect the pictures will be great.
+Since I’ve always enjoyed watching Anton work, I thought I’d tag along tomorrow and take a look at how you work – you know, for comparison.
 Is that OK?”
+He gave a quick smile and waited for Raye’s answer.

 Larry Mullen, Jr. was asking permission to follow her up and down the beach – Hell no, she wasn’t going to deny his request.
 But that didn’t stop her from hardly believing it.